 2. Taiso for the joints

-We are sure that on some occasion you will have seen in a movie, documentary or even in a park, a person or a group of people practicing gentle stretches full of harmony.
+We’re sure that on some occasion you’ve seen in a movie, documentary or even in a park, a person or a group of people practicing gentle stretches full of harmony.

-Taiso is a type of gymnastics with a tradition that goes back more than 800 years, that has the purpose of preserving people’s joint health.
+Taiso is a type of gymnastics with a tradition that goes back more than 800 years.
+It has the purpose of preserving people’s joint health.

-This practice involves doing gentle exercises that seek to create an adequate breadth of movement to promote joint flexibility.
+This Japanese discipline involves doing gentle exercises that seek to create an adequate breadth of movement to promote joint flexibility.

-It is a very relaxing and therapeutic type of exercise which is now practiced in many Western countries.
+It’s a very relaxing and therapeutic Japanese discipline which is now practiced in many Western countries.